c42f/TaskTimer/README.md

   measured.
 * It's *familiar* from the analog clock face

+The timer is designed for starting and continuing tasks which require focus, assuming more time spent is better.
+So it continues counting in a non-distracting way when the allotted time is finished.

+A small bar marks the initial allotted time so that it's very easy to see time disappearing immediately when the timer starts.
+This shows time as the precious and non-renewable resource that it is.

+## Resources

 It's possible to get physical versions of timers like this, for example the [Time Timer](https://www.timetimer.com).

-Thanks to `@Stanko` for the [Sektor library](https://github.com/Stanko/sektor) which gave initial inspiration for the approach here of using an animated svg.
+Thanks to `@Stanko` for the [Sektor library](https://github.com/Stanko/sektor) which gave inspiration for the approach here using animated SVG arcs.